lena-schwert/comparing-bias-in-KG-models/README.md

-## *** Work in Progress - Project is still on-going ***

-This README is not yet ready for use!
+## A Comparative Bias Analysis Study In Link Prediction Models

 ## Structure of this project

-The logic of the project structure is mostly based on: https://drivendata.github.io/cookiecutter-data-science/#directory-structure

-The `src` folder contains all python files except those used in exploration, as these come with no guarantees for usability.
+The `src` folder contains all python files and command line scripts.

+The processed data files used for training all models are contained in the folder `data`.

 ## Setting file paths